-In order to facilitate the embarkation process and the processing of your eDocs, and to comply with new government regulations governing departure manifest, all guests are required to complete Online Check-In at least one day prior to sailing and must complete check-in at the cruise terminal and be onboard the ship no later than one hour prior to the departure time noted on their cruise documents or they will not be permitted to sail.
-Please note guests who have not filled out their Online Check-In must arrive at port two (2) hours prior to sailing.
+In order to facilitate the embarkation process, the processing of your eDocs, and to comply with new government regulations governing departure manifest, all guests are required to complete check-in at the cruise terminal and be onboard the ship no later than one hour prior to the departure time noted on their cruise documents or they will not be permitted to sail.
+Please note that guests who have not filled out their Online Check-In must arrive at the port two (2) hours prior to sailing.

 Joining or debarking the ship at any time outside of the published embark/debark port is not permitted for the following reasons:

 - Itineraries are subject to change without notice.

 - Violation of the Passenger Vessel Act (Jones Act), if applicable.

 Approval to embark or disembark mid-cruise may be allowed only in cases of emergencies.
 Please note that embarking or disembarking mid-cruise may result in a violation of the Passenger Vessel Act (Jones Act), resulting in a fine starting at $798 per person.

 Boarding Time in Ports of Call:

 In all ports of call, it is also the guest's responsibility to be back onboard the ship no later than one (1) hour prior to the ship's scheduled departure time.
 Please be aware that shipboard time may differ from the port of call and it is the guest's responsibility to follow the shipboard time.
 In the event a guest misses the ship, it will be the guest's responsibility to pay all expenses incurred to rejoin the ship.